ptitgraig/You-Dont-Know-JS/up & going/ch2.md

 typeof arr;		// "object"
 ```

-**Note:** Languages that start counting at zero, like JS does, use `0` as the index of the first element in the array.
+**Remarque :** Languages that start counting at zero, like JS does, use `0` as the index of the first element in the array.

 It may be helpful to think of `arr` visually: